MaysumAbbas/Master_Thesis/README.md

 ## Oxygen2 – Real-Time Water Quality Monitoring System

 This embedded system project is designed to monitor water quality in real-time, targeting use cases such as the transportation and welfare monitoring of wild salmon and sea trout.
-It retrieves, parses, and displays data from an **Aanderaa Oxygen Optode 4531 sensor** using a **nRF52 microcontroller**.
+It retrieves, parses, and displays data from an **Aanderaa Oxygen Optode 4531 sensor** and **RS-ZD-N01 Turbidity Sensor** using a **nRF52 microcontroller**.

 ---